usnistgov/5gdeploy/netdef-compose/README.md

 ```

 The default combination is `--cp=phoenix --up=phoenix --ran=phoenix` (subject to change).
-If you installed 5gdeploy with `NOPHOENIX=1` environ (Open5GCore disabled), you must explicitly choose other 5G implementations or the generation will fail.
+If you installed 5gdeploy with `NOPHOENIX=1` environ (Open5GCore disabled), you must explicitly choose other 5G implementations.

 Due to incompatibilities in 5G implementations, not every combinations will work.
 These combinations are verified to be compatible: